Kr1491/C-PROG-CWH/README.md

 # C-PROG-CWH
+## Short form for C-programming (Code with Harry)

-Using to track myself, that how much I code during a day, and also helps to time manage different things together
+### Using to track myself, that how much I code during a day, and also helps to time manage different things together